existing as an immigrant in Bergen

 But I got much more than that.
-Do you know the cozy feeling of been hugged by understanding after a long cold winter went though you?
+Do you know the cozy feeling of been hugged by understanding after a long cold winter went through you?
 That was how I felt.
 I’ve been in Norway for almost five years now.
-I am definitely not an example of a well-integrated, neither a well assimilated immigrant.
+I am definitely not an example of a well-integrated, neither a well-assimilated immigrant.
 I am an outsider.
 I am learning how to be a joyful outsider that at times finds its momentary place in the streets of Bergen.
-But for a long while I was simply an angry and lonely outsider that did not even find the words to explain how isolated she felt.
+But for a long while, I was simply an angry and lonely outsider that did not even find the words to explain how isolated she felt.

 Today, Chisom Udize, started the conversation with an injection of honesty.
-She said that she lived in many countries before, but that Norway was the first place where she found very difficult to be able to be herself.
-Before continuing sharing what I heard these wonderful women saying I should clarify that I cannot be hundred per cent sure about how much they actually said and how much was made up by my own obsessions.
+She said that she lived in many countries before, but that Norway was the first place where she found it very difficult to be able to be herself.
+Before continuing to share what I heard these wonderful women saying I should clarify that I cannot be a hundred percent sure about how much they actually said and how much was made up by my own obsessions.
 What I am sharing here is how I received their reflections.
 It is kind of an unfiltered conversation between their sharing and my obsessions.
-Thus, if any of what I am writing here pisses you of, I am the only one to blame.
+Thus, if any of what I am writing here pisses you off, I am the only one to blame.

 Chisom presented herself as a “love migrant” that came to Norway with a job after marrying a Norwegian guy.
-Despite the circumstances of her arrival she confesses that she struggled a lot to integrate in Norwegian society.
+Despite the circumstances of her arrival, she confesses that she struggled a lot to integrate into Norwegian society.
 With a great sense of humor, she talks about the depressive mode that she felt into.
 “I got angry with everything and everyone, including my husband, for bringing me to this cold place”.
-She says that even fish, that she used to like before, she started to hate, because it was such a Norwegian thing.
+She says that even fish, which she used to like before, she started to hate because it was such a Norwegian thing.
 In Norway, for a while, she felt like she was not allowed to be herself.
-There was the obligation to shrink.
+There was an obligation to shrink.

 And talking of assimilation what is the difference between assimilation and integration?
 Is there a difference in practice?

 To be integrated is to find ways to be part of Norwegian society where I can still be myself.
 In practice that might be very challenging, as Irina reminds us with her great sense of humor.
 She confessed that often she wonders whether or not she is integrated now.
-Was she integrated after founding a job?
-Or the integration only came that day when she accepted her friend’s invitation to hang on the woods?
-Does the amount of rain in Bergen plays a role in her integration process?
-After all it is in part because of the rain that she does not make use of her African wardrobe very often.
+Was she integrated after finding a job?
+Or the integration only came that day when she accepted her friend’s invitation to hang in the woods?
+Does the amount of rain in Bergen play a role in her integration process?
+After all, it is in part because of the rain that she does not make use of her African wardrobe very often.

-From what they all shared what I heard is that in order to be truly integrated one needs to kind of find a balance between knowing who one is and understanding the society where she is.
-Moreover, they all seemed to agree that in order to be able to do that one needs to find or to invent a community to be a part of.
+From what they all shared what I heard is that to be truly integrated one needs to kind of find a balance between knowing who one is and understanding the society where she is.
+Moreover, they all seemed to agree that to be able to do that one needs to find or to invent a community to be a part of.
 I could not agree more.
 Not that long ago I started building my own little community made of amazing, strong women here in Bergen.
-It is this real life working in progress creative project of friendship that give me hope that maybe one day I will feel like I belong here.
+It is this real-life working in progress creative project of friendship that gives me hope that maybe one day I will feel like I belong here.

 For me to belong somewhere is to feel like I can simply exist, without having to resist all the time.
 They talked about belonging today as well.
 The stories they had to share were different.
 For one, Bergen knows how to be a home, for now.
 But she does not really belong here, and what reminds her of that are those shoulders that here are not really able to relax.
-For some what was urgent to share was that one does not need to be able to belong to just one place.
-She feels like she belongs here and also to her first home.
-Wherever her family is is where she belongs.
+For others what was urgent to share was that one does not need to be able to belong to just one place.
+One feels like she belongs here and also to her first home.
+Wherever her family is, is where she belongs.
 She also said, in another moment of the conversation that luckily, she was not born in Norway.
 “I was born and raised in a small village in Congo.
 I grew up climbing trees and eating fruits.
 I wish everyone was born there”.
 I found it so beautiful and raw.
 For someone like her, that does not fit into the Norwegian social mirror, it is not easy to be born in Norway.
-You always need to deal with the question “but where are you really from?” as if because of the color of your skin there would be an intrinsic impossibility of been hundred per cent Norwegian.
-She does not dream with been hundred per cent Norwegian.
-Instead, she dreams with a world where everyone could know the joy of belonging to a tree and knowing the sweetness of fresh fruit.
-More importantly, she is busy being herself, no matter where she is, and despite the fact that in this unjust world the way we treat refugees often impose on them the obligation to become whoever their saver wants them to be.
+You always need to deal with the question “but where are you really from?” as if because of the color of your skin there would be an intrinsic impossibility of been a hundred percent Norwegian.
+She does not dream with been a hundred percent Norwegian.
+Instead, she dreams of a world where everyone could know the joy of belonging to a tree and knowing the sweetness of fresh fruit.
+More importantly, she is busy being herself, no matter where she is, and even though in this unjust world the way we treat refugees often imposes on them the obligation to become whoever their saver wants them to be.

-In sum, it was a gift to be surrounded by powerful foreigner women that challenge the places that are normally seem as the appropriate ones for those that look like us, that is, those that do not kind of fit into the Norwegian social mirror, yet.
+In sum, it was a gift to be surrounded by powerful foreign women that challenge the places that are normally seen as the appropriate ones for those that look like us, that is, those that do not kind of fit into the Norwegian social mirror, yet.